KiraResari/ceal-chronicler-f/Protocol.md

 - [ ] can be connected to other locations
   - [ ] adjacent locations
   - [ ] locations within other locations
+  - [ ] by clicking on linked locations, you can jump to them
 - [x] can be saved and loaded
 - [x] Characters at a location at a time are displayed
   - [x] You can jump to these characters